Dennis Cronin

 Dennis Cronin (born 30 October 1967) is an English former professional footballer.

 Player

 Born in Altrincham, Cronin signed a professional contract with Manchester United on his 17th birthday.
 He was part of the FA Youth Cup team that played Manchester City in the 1986 FA Youth Cup Final.

-In the summer of 1987, Cronin was released by Manchester United and joined Stockport County where he was to spend the next season.
-He made 15 league appearances and transferred to Crewe Alexandra the following summer before moving to non-league Northwich Victoria.
+In the summer of 1987, Cronin was released by Manchester United and joined Crewe Alexandra where he was to spend the next season.
+He made 15 league appearances and transferred to Stockport County the following summer before moving to non-league Northwich Victoria.